miri64/RIOT_playground/lndw18_luke/README.md

 ## Widget is not movable anymore
 - reload page (button is supposed to at one point)

-## Nodes have link-local address (widgets are red)
-- sometimes it helps to reboot a single node.
-Remove the invalid red widget if it bothers you (otherwise reload page (green button top right), it will disappear)
-- if that doesn't help: reboot the whole demo (red button top right).
-Wait until the page refreshes (may take several seconds)

 ## Node widget does not appear
 - reset node manually
 - if it still does not appear: reboot the whole demo (red button top right).